NotePlan/plugins/jgclark.Dashboard/README.md

 You can also update the text of the item itself, which is saved whenever you press the `Update` button (or any of the other action buttons).
 You can press `ESC` key to close the dialog, or click on the `X` button.

 ### Interactive Processing
 In sections with more than 1 item, a `>> N` button is available (where `N` is the number of items).
-This brings up the above dialog, but in 'interactive processing' mode, wtith extra buttons in the header to move forward (or backward) between the items.
+This brings up the above dialog, but in 'interactive processing' mode, with extra buttons in the header to move forward (or backward) between the items.
 This allows you to more quickly go through a set of items, and take different actions for each one.

 Notes:
 - you can break out from the sequence at any time by closing the dialog.